craigmiller160/Locus-Framework/README.md

 #### Changelog

+**Version 1.3.2**
++ Added isInitialized() method to Locus class so client code can determine if the framework is initialized.

 **Version 1.3.1
 + Fixed NPE in LocusView caused by trying to get an instance of the UIThreadExecutor before initialization was finished.